 I live in Canada… and hockey here is huge.
 It’s not uncommon for a 5 year old to be a member of a hockey team.
 Parents willingly drag themselves out of bed at 4:00 am on a cold November morning to make an early ice time.
 And sales of hockey gear must make our local economy go ’round.

-So, with the Stanley Cup Playoffs on the verge of wrapping up, it seems like a good time to explore why an un-weighted 61 key keyboard with no stand from Future Shop is like sending your child to the hockey arena wearing figure skates.
+So, with the Stanley Cup Playoffs on the verge of wrapping up, it seems like a good time to explore why an un-weighted 61 key keyboard with no stand from Best Buy is like sending your child to the hockey arena wearing figure skates.

 To be fair, they both “do the job”; one makes piano-like sounds when you push the keys… and one gets your child from A to B in a skating fashion… but neither will help your child learn the appropriate technique or skills, and neither will result in a child who is proficient at their chosen activity.

 It makes no sense to spend hundreds of dollars on hockey equipment and skating lessons and then not provide proper skates.
 Likewise, it makes little sense to invest in piano lessons without providing a decent home instrument.